What is teenage depression?

 - how strong the emotions are and whether they’re there all the time, or come and go

 If left untreated, teenage depression can have serious long-term consequences.
-If you’re worried about your child, it’s important to look for the symptoms of depression.
+If you’re worried about your child, it’s important to look for the signs of depression.
 It’s also vital for your child’s development that you seek professional help as early as possible.

-Common symptoms of teenage depression
+Common signs of teenage depression